Madjos76/termai/README.md

 This project is licensed under the MIT License.
 You are free to use, modify, and distribute this software.
 See the LICENSE file for more details.
 <p align="center">
-Made with ❤️ for Termux
+Made with ❤️ for CLI enthusiasts
 </p>